jadounrahul/kartsnms/doc/General/Updating.md

 ## Disabling automatic updates

-LibreNMS by default performs updates on a daily basis.
+KartsNMS by default performs updates on a daily basis.
 This can be disabled in the WebUI Global Settings under System -> Updates, or using lnms

 !!! warning